BOARD OF DIRECTORS

 As a 501(c)3 nonprofit organization, Irvington Counseling Collective’s Board of Directors serve an essential function of support in our organization’s mission.
 We appreciate each of them greatly, and all of the work they do to help advance access to equitable mental health support in Indiana.
-If you are interested in joining our Board or other volunteer roles, you can learn more here:
+If you are interested in joining our Board, please apply at the link below!

 Members of the Board of Directors utilize their lived experience to provide insight in Irvington Counseling Collective's growth and development.
 Members support community engagement efforts and build a network of mutually beneficial resources for the organization, as well as: